Report Trump counselled Cohen to lie to Congress rekindles impeachment cries

-The BuzzFeed News story — unconfirmed and based on anonymous law-enforcement sources claiming knowledge of what Cohen has told special counsel Robert Mueller — landed like a thunderclap among Democrats.
+The BuzzFeed News story — unconfirmed and based on anonymous law-enforcement sources claiming knowledge of what Cohen has told special counsel Robert Mueller, whose office is disputing the report — landed like a thunderclap among Democrats.

 “These allegations may prove unfounded, but if true, they would constitute both the subordination of perjury as well as obstruction of justice,” Rep. Adam Schiff, chairman of the House Intelligence Committee, said in a statement.